crowdedjs/examples/thesis-notes.md

 # Bugs
 - Adding an extra tech to the end of the json file (rather than going through all the work to shift the id numbers down by 1 to add them in) causes them to not function.
 Likely due to a problem with the time they enter.
 Probably has to be greater or equal to the timestep of the entry above them.
 - Shift change with new implementation won't delete the old agents.
+- Each tick is about 100 ms?
+I still don't think that the fps is locked at 25 (or that there is a tick per frame).
+I will need to record data in ticks because I am greatly unsure about this.